-Our team uses a multidisciplinary approach to care for and treat children, teens and young adults with limb differences.
+Our team in the Comprehensive Limb Difference Program at Children's Healthcare of Atlanta uses a multidisciplinary approach to care for and treat children, teens and young adults with limb differences.
 Whether the condition is congenital or acquired, it’s important to get the right care as early as possible.
 We offer comprehensive evaluation, surgical intervention, state-of-the-art prosthetic and orthotic devices, and therapy to meet the ongoing functional demands of growing, active children and teens with limb differences.
 We also focus heavily on emotional well-being and offer services like support from child life specialists to help our patients and their families.

 Limb differences can include deficiencies, deformities or discrepancies that make a limb appear different.

 A limb deficiency is when a child’s leg, arm, hand, finger, foot or toe is crooked, uneven, partially formed or even missing.
 It can affect the whole limb or just part of the limb and can be congenital (present at birth) or acquired (the result of a disease, accident or other trauma).